pdjurkovic/pdjurkovic.github.io/about.md

 [University of Belgrade, School of Electrical Engineering](https://www.etf.bg.ac.rs/) _2010 - 2011_
 - Majored in Signal Processing and System Control, with a GPA of 10 out of 10.
-- Master's thesis _Wavelet Based Image Compression_ successfully defended with highest grade.
+- Master's thesis _Wavelet Based Image Compression_ successfully defended with the highest grade.

 ### BSc Electrical Engineering and Computer Science
 [University of Belgrade, School of Electrical Engineering](https://www.etf.bg.ac.rs/) _2006 - 2010_
 - Majored in Signal Processing and System Control, with a GPA of 9.29 out of 10.
-- Diploma thesis _Determining of Speech Formant Frequencies Using Methods of Spectral Estimation_ successfully defended with highest grade.
+- Diploma thesis _Determining of Speech Formant Frequencies Using Methods of Spectral Estimation_ successfully defended with the highest grade.

 ***
 ## Skills and Competences (and thoughts)